skiptools/swift-android-toolchain/README.md

 ## Checking Installed Versions

-You can also list the installed versions of the SDK with:
+You can list the installed versions of the SDK with:

 ```
 $ swift sdk list